 The Iraq conflict has resulted in the displacement of more than 3.3 million Iraqi citizens since 2014.
-Over the years, the security situation has improved, but there are still an estimated 1.8 million internally displaced persons (IDPs) and returnees in Iraq.
+Over the years, the security situation has improved, however, there are still an estimated 1.8 million IDPs and returnees in Iraq.
 Almost 20 % of the entire population are believed in need of humanitarian assistance.
-The political situation is expected to stay volatile again in 2021.
-Sectarian tensions, the overspill of US - Iranian tensions into Iraq and civil unrest because of bad public services, high unemployment and delays in payment of public-sector wages are likely to persist in 2021.
-The World Bank expects Iraq's economy to decline by 9.5 % in 2020, mainly because of the pandemic.
+Also in 2021, the political situation is expected to stay volatile.
+Sectarian tensions, the overspill of US - Iranian tensions to Iraq and civil unrest because of bad public services, high unemployment and delays in payment of public-sector wages are likely to persist in 2021.
+The World Bank expects Iraq's economy to decline by 9.5 % in 2020, mainly as a result of the pandemic.
 A renewed drop in oil prices due to low global demand will make economic recovery even more difficult than in other countries.
-Together with bleak economic prospects, the protracted and multi-facetted political crisis might prompt an increase in "survival migration" to Turkey and the EU.
+Together with bleak economic prospects, the protracted and multi facetted political crisis might prompt an increase of "survival migration" headed at Turkey and the EU.